Government considers sending troops to train Ukrainian forces after 'appalling' Russian attack on Kyiv

 Advertisement

-Mr Marles said he was with Ukraine's Ambassador to Australia Vasyl Myroshnychenko when the "appalling" missile offensive was being launched at the country's capital.
+Mr Marles was with Ukraine's ambassador to Australia, , when the news broke about the Kyiv bombings.

 "We need to be making sure we are supporting Ukraine over the long term so that we're putting them in a position where they can actually resolve this conflict and end it on their own terms."

-Mr Marles said sending Australian personnel to train up Ukrainian forces was under consideration, as was supplying more weaponry which Ukraine has been calling for.
+Mr Marles said sending Australian personnel to train Ukrainian forces was under consideration, as was supplying extra weaponry to the nation.

+"Training is one of the measures that is being looked at," he said.

-"We will be working up further support for Ukraine and that's a conversation that we're having," he said.
+"We will be working up further support for Ukraine and that's a conversation that we're having."

-Mr Myroshnychenko labelled the latest Russian attack "horrendous" and said his children grew up near a playground hit by one of the missiles.
+Mr Myroshnychenko labelled "horrendous" and said his children grew up near a playground hit by one of the missiles.

+"The only purpose is to scare people, to terrorise people," he told the ABC.

+"It is sending a strong message - that is, Russian revenge for the Kerch Bridge (linking the Crimea peninsula).

 A fireman helps injured civilians after several explosions rocked the Shevchenkivskyi district of the Ukrainian capital, Kyiv on 10 October , 2022.
 Source: Getty / Anadolu Agency/Anadolu Agency via Getty Images